-- Upon receipt of an L1Accept all L1Topo real-time output data will be captured and sent to - the DAQ.
+- Upon receipt of an L1Accept all L1Topo real-time output data will be captured and sent to - 233 the DAQ.
 Input data capture can be made dependent on possible occurrence of reception - errors, or be fixed, software programmable.
-The number of slices worth of data per bunch - tick is programmable.
-Data are pipelined and de-randomized on the processors and then - serialized onto the backplane links to the ROD/hub modules.
-Region-of-Interest data (RoI) - can be captured separately and made available to the higher level triggers via the RoI builder, - if required. - 193 Further details are found in section 3, the further processing of readout data in the RODs is - 194 described in [1.9].
+The number of slices worth of data per bunch - 235 tick is programmable.
+Data are pipelined and de-randomized on the processors and then - serialized onto the backplane links to the ROD/Hub modules.
+Region-of-Interest data (RoI) - can be captured separately and made available to the higher level triggers via the RoI builder, - 238 if required.
+In case the ROD will assert busy signal the readout will only finish any existing - operations to form packets intended to be sent to the ROD.
+At the same time it will prevent - sending any existing packets to the ROD and it will reject all incoming data when it exceed - 241 the capability to save new events.
+This will happen in situation when there will be not enough - space in buffers and FIFOs. - Further details are found in section 3, the further processing of readout data in the RODs is - 244 described in [1.10].

-195 2.5 TTC and Clock
+245 2.5 TTC and Clock

-- 196 Timing signals are received in the L1Topo shelf via the hub [1.8] module.
-There, the clock is - recovered and commands are decoded, before being re-encoded using a local protocol.
-This - use of a local protocol allows the TTC interface of the shelf to be upgraded to future timing - distribution schemes without any modification of the L1Topo modules. - The L1Topo module receives the clock and TTC commands from the hub module via the - 201 ATCA backplane.
+- 246 Timing signals are received in the L1Topo shelf via the Hub [1.9] module.
+There, the clock - is recovered and commands are decoded, before being re-encoded using a local protocol.
+This - use of a local protocol allows the TTC interface of the shelf to be upgraded to future timing - 249 distribution schemes without any modification of the L1Topo modules. - 250 The L1Topo module receives the clock and TTC commands from the Hub module via the - 251 ATCA backplane.
 It receives the clock on one signal pair and the commands on a second (see - section 3.11 for details).
+An auxiliary crystal clock will be available as well.

-2.6 Module Control and Configuration
+253 2.6 Module Control and Configuration

-- 204 An IPbus interface is provided for high-level, functional control of L1Topo.
-This allows, for - 205 example, algorithmic parameters to be set, modes of operation to be controlled and spy - 206 memories to be read.

-- 207 IPbus is a protocol that runs over Ethernet to provide register-level access to hardware.
-Here, - 208 it is run over a 1000BASE-T Ethernet link, which occupies one channel of the ATCA Base - 209 Interface.
+- 254 An IPbus interface is provided for high-level, functional control of L1Topo.
+This allows, for - example, algorithmic parameters to be set, modes of operation to be controlled and spy - 256 memories to be read. - 257 IPbus is a protocol that runs over Ethernet to provide register-level access to hardware.
+Here, - 258 it is run over a 1000BASE-T Ethernet link, which occupies one channel of the ATCA Base - 259 Interface.
 On L1Topo there is a local IPbus interface in every FPGA.
-These interfaces contain - 210 those registers that pertain to that device.
-A control FPGA, residing on a mezzanine, - 211 implements the interface between the topology processors and the shelf backplane, routing - 212 IPbus packets to and from the other devices as required.
-The control FPGA also contains - 213 those registers which control or describe the state of the module as a whole.
-For those devices - such as MiniPODs, which have an IC control interface, an IPbus-I2C bridge is provided. - 215 The processor FPGAs are configured upon power-up from flash based storage.
-The - 216 configuration data are clocked into the FPGAs via a parallel bus.
-Controller and flash - 217 memory are located on the mezzanine.
+These interfaces contain - 260 those registers that pertain to that device.
+A control FPGA, residing on a mezzanine, - 261 implements the interface between the topology processors and the shelf backplane, routing - 262 IPbus packets to and from the other devices as required.
+The control FPGA also contains - 263 those registers which control or describe the state of the module as a whole.
+For those devices - such as MiniPODs, which have an I2C control interface, an IPbus-I2C bridge is provided. - 265 The processor FPGAs are configured upon power-up from flash based storage.
+The - 266 configuration data are clocked into the FPGAs via a parallel bus.
+Controller and flash - 267 memory are located on the mezzanine.
 For debug purposes the processors can be configured - and accessed (Ibert, Chipscope ILA) via their JTAG interface.